federicorinaldi/SelfDrivingCarNanoDegree/Term1/Project4/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I've followed the course videos and fit my lane lines with a 2nd order polynomial and used sliding window the code is inside the `find_lanes` method of the class ImageProcessor in the 14th cell of the notebook.
-I've also created a helper method `plot_lanes` to show how the innner workings of the find lane algorithm works.
+Then I've followed the course videos and fit my lane lines with a 2nd order polynomial and used sliding window the code is inside the `find_lanes` method of the class ImageProcessor in the 15th cell of the notebook.
+I've also created a helper method `plot_lanes` to show how the inner workings of the find lane algorithm works.
 This is the result:

 ![alt text][image17]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-To find the curvature of the lane and other metrics I've used [the work of the user ctsuu](https://github.com/ctsuu/Advanced-Lane-Finding/blob/master/Advanced-Lane-Finding-Subimission.ipynb) that led me to create the method `__get_rad_po` that is used by the `draw_lanes` method and it returns camera_pos, turning_radius, steering_angle.
+To find the curvature of the lane and the position of the camera I created the method `__get_rad_po` that is used by `draw_lanes` it returns the camera position and the left and right curvature radius.
 You can see those values on the next point.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in the cell 14 of the jupyter notebook in the function `draw_lanes`.
+I implemented this step in the cell 15 of the jupyter notebook in the function `draw_lanes`.
 Here is an example of my result on a test image:

 ![alt text][image18]